-Sunrise Energy (Pty) Ltd is currently building an LPG import facility in the Saldanha Bay Harbour and is scheduled to be completed in mid-2016 (Sunrise Energy (Pty) Ltd, Janet Barker, pers. comm.
+Sunrise Energy (Pty) Ltd is currently building an LPG import facility in the Saldanha Bay Harbour and was scheduled to be completed in mid-2016 (Sunrise Energy (Pty) Ltd, Janet Barker, pers. comm.
 2014).
 This development aims to supplement current LPG refineries and distributors in the Western Cape and ensure that industries dependant on LPG can remain in operation.
 An EIA process in terms of section 24 of the NEMA was initiated by ERM Southern Africa in 2012 and EA was granted on 13 May 2013 by the DEA&DP (refer to AEC 2014 for more information).
 The Draft EMPr for the project requires that environmental/sediment monitoring be undertaken prior to and during installation of marine infrastructure to monitor effects on the surrounding environment, and that annual monitoring of environment/sediment in the vicinity of the marine facilities to assess any potential operational impacts on water quality.
 It was recommended that such monitoring be undertaken as part of the Saldanha Bay Water Quality Forum Trust's monitoring program.
-The bulk earthworks and construction commenced in January 2014, but the installation of infrastructure in the marine environment has not yet begun and is scheduled to start in September 2015 (Sunrise Energy (Pty) Ltd, Janet Barker, pers. comm.
+The bulk earthworks and construction commenced in January 2014, but the installation of infrastructure in the marine environment has not yet begun and was scheduled to start in September 2015 (Sunrise Energy (Pty) Ltd, Janet Barker, pers. comm.
 2015).

 Avedia Energy is in the process of developing a land based liquid petroleum gas storage facility on Portion 13 of Farm Yzervarkensrug No. 127 in Saldanha.
-The storage facility will include 16 mounded bullet tanks with a storage capacity of 250 metric tons each.
-So far, site clearance and the first four bullets have been installed and further construction will commence as soon as tenders have been adjudicated and awarded (Frans Lesch, ILF Consulting Engineers, Project Manager at Avedia Energy Saldanha LPG plant, Pers.
+The storage facility will include 16 mounded bullet tanks with a storage capacity of 250 metric tons each (Frans Lesch, ILF Consulting Engineers, Project Manager at Avedia Energy Saldanha LPG plant, Pers.
 Comm.
 2015) (refer to AEC 2014 for more information).